deepeshparpani/healthmate-edge/README.md

    npm install
    ```

-4. **Download AnythingLLM Desktop app to access the Llama-2-7b model**
+4. **Download AnythingLLM Desktop app to access the Llama-3.1-8B-Chat8K model**

    1. Download the AnythingLLM Desktop app.
    2. Download the Llama-3.1-3b-chat8k model from Settings > AI Providers > LLM
    3. Ensure that the model is active in the background.

-5. **Configure the AnythingLLM API [to do]**
+5. **Configure the AnythingLLM API**

-create workspace and use that as slug for the api calls
+    1. Create workspace and use that as slug for the API calls
-Using the /chat endpoint from the co in the chat mode to generate text summary
+    2. Using the /chat endpoint from the co in the chat mode to generate text summary
-setting the temperature as 0.5
+    setting the "Chat History" as 5 and "LLM Temperature" as 0.7.

 ### Usage